Skip to main content

 Founder

-Platform teams carry operational knowledge that doesn't transfer easily.
-The debugging instincts, the service interdependencies, the deployment quirks — they accumulate over years and live in a small number of people's heads.
+Platform teams carry operational knowledge that does not transfer easily.
+The debugging instincts, the service interdependencies, the deployment quirks: they accumulate over years and live in a few people's heads.
 When those people are unavailable, the gap shows.

-We built Nova to encode that operational knowledge into a queryable system.
+We built Nova to put that knowledge into a system you can query.
 This post covers what the architecture looks like and what we learned building AI that actually operates infrastructure.

 Building AI Infrastructure: The Case for Specialized Models and AI Agents